santifdezz/santifdezz/README.md

 - 🤔 I’m looking for help with: finding job opportunities in data roles.
 - 💬 Ask me about: data pipelines, Python, SQL, and automation.
 - 📫 How to reach me: [santifdezseo@gmail.com](mailto:santifdezseo@gmail.com) or [LinkedIn](https://www.linkedin.com/in/santifdezseo)
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: when I get bored, I code for fun — and mostly crash drones 😄
+- ⚡ Fun fact: when I get bored, I fly drones — and mostly crash them 😄